- FanDuel and D.C. United have announced a multi-year partnership deal.

 “As we continue to expand our nationwide footprint, joining forces with one of the MLS’ most iconic clubs allows us to bring America’s #1 Sportsbook to the nation’s capital.
 We’re partnering with D.C.
 United to elevate the fan experience at Audi Field and bring the DMV area an in-person sports gaming experience other parts of the US have come to know and love from FanDuel.”

-FanDuel currently operates 12 retail sportsbooks in nine states.
-They’re operational in New York, New Jersey, Pennsylvania, West Virginia, Michigan, Mississippi, Illinois, Indiana and Iowa.
-They also offer mobile sports betting in Colorado, Illinois, West Virginia, Iowa, Indiana, New Jersey and Pennsylvania.
+FanDuel currently operates online and retail sportsbooks in fifteen states.
+They’re operational in New York, New Jersey, Pennsylvania, West Virginia, Michigan, Mississippi, Illinois, Indiana, Iowa, Colorado, Tennessee, Virginia, Arizona, Connecticut, Louisiana and Wyoming.

 D.C.
 United had originally planned to partner with Caesars Entertainment for their on-site sportsbook but has changed their plan for reasons unknown.
 Here’s how the Washington Post described the situation: